DavidAnson/markdownlint/doc/Rules.md

 Fixable: Some violations can be fixed by tooling

-Links and images in Markdown can provide the link destination or image source at the time of use or can define it elsewhere and use a label for reference.
-The reference format is convenient for keeping paragraph text clutter-free and makes it easy to reuse the same URL in multiple places.
+Links and images in Markdown can provide the link destination or image source at the time of use or can use a label to reference a definition elsewhere in the document.
+The latter reference format is convenient for keeping paragraph text clutter-free and makes it easy to reuse the same URL in multiple places.

 Because link and image reference definitions are located separately from where they are used, there are two scenarios where a definition can be